Rethinking GNNs and Missing Features: Challenges, Evaluation and a Robust Solution: Are we evaluating GNNs for missing features on the right data?

 \item If $\mathbf X\in\{0,1\}^{n\times d}$ and the missingness is U-MCAR with missingness probability $\mu$, and $s(\mathbf{X})$ is the sample sparsity as in Definition \ref{def:sparsity}, then

 where $h_2(u)=-u\log u-(1-u)\log(1-u)$. \end{enumerate} \end{restatable}

-\rebuttal{\paragraph{Intuition.} When node features are extremely sparse (e.g., BoW/TF-IDF), the information loss induced by missingness is provably negligible unless missingness is extremely high.
-As a result, existing sparse benchmarks inherently make all methods appear robust, preventing meaningful comparison.}
+\paragraph{Intuition.} When node features are extremely sparse (e.g., BoW/TF-IDF), the information loss induced by missingness is provably \ff{bounded by a quantity that vanishes with sparsity,} unless missingness is extremely high.
+As a result, existing sparse benchmarks inherently make all methods appear robust, preventing meaningful comparison.

 The proof can be found in Appendix \ref{app:proofs}.
 Theorem \ref{prop:mi} demonstrates that when feature sparsity is high, a very large amount of missingness is required to produce a meaningful loss of information.
 This confirms that such benchmarks do not meaningfully differentiate between approaches, casting doubt on their suitability for evaluating GNNs under feature missingness.
 As a consequence, we argue for the use of datasets where missingness poses a real challenge.
 In particular, we introduce a set of four alternative datasets, one new synthetic and three real-world.
 More details about the datasets are reported in Appendix~\ref{app:challenging_datasets}.